Gum Wall: Recognition

-After the cleaning was finished, gum began to be re-added to the wall almost immediately, as there were no preventative measures to prohibit sticking gum to the newly cleaned wall.
-Some of the new additions were memorials to the November 2015 Paris attacks.

-Controversy
+Reception

 Some argue that the gum wall encourages litter as visitors usually stick items like cigarette butts or gum wrappers along the wall.
 There were also prior complaints that the gum was being tracked into nearby businesses and that it attracts rats in the alley.
-Bars and restaurants located on the opposite side of the attraction tried to keep the gum away from their properties by posting signs that read 'No Gum'.
-However, this tactic was not successful.
+Bars and restaurants situated across from the attraction attempted to prevent gum from reaching their properties by displaying signs with the message "No Gum", but this strategy proved ineffective.

 As art

-The gum wall is an example of participatory art and conceptual art.

-Although officials of the Pike Place Market defined the concern around gum affecting the brick wall, some may see the participation in sticking up the substance as attributing to collective action.
+Although officials of the Pike Place Market defined the concern about the gum affecting the brick wall, some may see the participation in sticking up the substance as attributing to collective action.
 Many may classify the spot as a 'collective art' piece, where something colloquially bad has been transformed into artwork.
 The wall is also usually decorated with physical copies of some artists' work that they stick up.
 Given that the wall is rarely cleaned, many practice graffiti art on spots where there is less gum and more visibility.

+In January 2024, local artist Rudy Willingham chewed 200 pieces of gum to create a mural of Pete Carroll on the wall shortly after he departed as head coach of the Seattle Seahawks.
+Carroll had been known for chewing up to 130 pieces of gum on gamedays; the 2 ft mural depicts him wearing a headset and is made of solid colors.